thisisdevelopment/mightymap/README.md

 [![GoDoc](https://godoc.org/github.com/thisisdevelopment/mightymap?status.svg)](https://godoc.org/github.com/thisisdevelopment/mightymap)

-MightyMap is a powerful, thread-safe, and concurrent map implementation for Go with configurable storage backends.
-It provides flexibility in choosing different storage engines depending on your performance and feature requirements.
+MightyMap is a powerful, thread-safe, and concurrent generic map implementation for Go with configurable storage backends. 🔒 It provides type-safe operations through Go generics and flexibility in choosing different storage engines depending on your performance and feature requirements. 🚀 The generic implementation allows you to create strongly-typed maps with any comparable key type and any value type. 💪

 ## Features